 This is a walk exploring the dereliction, lost docks, lost pubs and social history along the Lower Lea Valley.

-Starting off opposite the derelict office block of Brown & Tawse we then walk past the the disused Bromley-by-Bow gasholders, some modern art installations along the River Lea, Cody Dock (part of the old Imperial Gas and Chemical Works), tales of boxing, murders & snakes at some of the former pubs inc the Anchor, the Royal Oak & the Ordnance Arms,the site of the Bridge House one of East London's most popular music pubs who helped launch the careers of Depeche Mode & Iron Maiden, remains of disused bridges across Bow Creek, the site of the Thames Ironworks who formed a works football team later to become West Ham United F.C.,the lost industries of Leamouth and Trinity Buoy Wharf which contains London's only lighthouse.
+Starting off opposite the site of the former office block of Brown & Tawse we then walk past the disused Bromley-by-Bow gasholders, some modern art installations along the River Lea, Cody Dock (part of the old Imperial Gas and Chemical Works), tales of boxing, murders & snakes at some former pubs including the Anchor, the Royal Oak & the Ordnance Arms, the site of the Bridge House one of East London's most popular music pubs who helped launch the careers of Depeche Mode & Iron Maiden, remains of disused bridges across Bow Creek, the site of the Thames Ironworks who formed a works football team later to become West Ham United F.C., the lost industries of Leamouth and Trinity Buoy Wharf which contains London's only lighthouse.
 Finishing up at what is left of the East India Docks.
 Once famous for it's trade in commodities such as tea, spices, indigo, silk and Persian carpets.
-Now the remains are used as a wildlife refuge
+Now the remains are used as a wildlife refuge.

-Starting off opposite the derelict office block of Brown & Tawse we then walk past the the disused Bromley-by-Bow gasholders, some modern art installations along the River Lea, Cody Dock (part of the old Imperial Gas and Chemical Works), tales of boxing, murders & snakes at some of the former pubs inc the Anchor, the Royal Oak & the Ordnance Arms,the site of the Bridge House one of East London's most popular music pubs who helped launch the careers of Depeche Mode & Iron Maiden, remains of disused bridges across Bow Creek, the site of the Thames Ironworks who formed a works football team later to become West Ham United F.C.,the lost industries of Leamouth and Trinity Buoy Wharf which contains London's only lighthouse.
+Starting off opposite the site of the former office block of Brown & Tawse we then walk past the disused Bromley-by-Bow gasholders, some modern art installations along the River Lea, Cody Dock (part of the old Imperial Gas and Chemical Works), tales of boxing, murders & snakes at some former pubs including the Anchor, the Royal Oak & the Ordnance Arms, the site of the Bridge House one of East London's most popular music pubs who helped launch the careers of Depeche Mode & Iron Maiden, remains of disused bridges across Bow Creek, the site of the Thames Ironworks who formed a works football team later to become West Ham United F.C., the lost industries of Leamouth and Trinity Buoy Wharf which contains London's only lighthouse.
 Finishing up at what is left of the East India Docks.
 Once famous for it's trade in commodities such as tea, spices, indigo, silk and Persian carpets.
-Now the remains are used as a wildlife refuge
+Now the remains are used as a wildlife refuge.

-Click mailbox icon to join the mailing list for occasional news on website updates, new book releases and Paul's guided walking tours.
+Click the envelope icon to join the mailing list for occasional news on website updates, new book releases and Paul's guided walking tours.
 Follow Derelict London on Facebook and Twitter

 Please do not contact me with property/ filming/photo shoot location queries

-Click mailbox icon to join the mailing list for occasional news on website updates, new book releases and Paul's guided walking tours.
+Click the envelope icon to join the mailing list for occasional news on website updates, new book releases and Paul's guided walking tours.
 Follow Derelict London on Facebook and Twitter

 Please do not contact me with property/ filming/photo shoot location queries